Skip to Main Content

 Ask the owner for receipts

 If the car you are buying has already been repaired, ask the owner for documentation and review it thoroughly.
-Only dealers who carry that car brand are authorized to perform recall repairs.
+Only authorized dealerships that carry the car brand are able to perform recall repairs.
 However, independent mechanics can complete some car recall repairs at the owner’s expense.

-If a dealer did not complete the repairs, you may want to have a dealer verify the work was done properly and thoroughly with a used car inspection.
+Even if the recall repair was made, you should still verify that the work was done properly and thoroughly with a used car inspection.

-Then, to protect yourself after buying a used car, consider signing up for recall alerts issued by the NHTSA.
-You can receive these alerts via email or download the NHTSA’s SaferCar app for your phone to receive recall notifications.
+To protect yourself after buying a used car, consider signing up for recall alerts issued by the NHTSA.
+You can receive these alerts via email or by downloading the NHTSA’s SaferCar app.